Qazaqstan Radio and Television Corporation: Kazakhstan

 Qazaqstan is the first national TV channel in Kazakhstan.
 The first broadcast was made in 1958.
-Today Qazaqstan is the largest media resource of the country, with broadcasts available for 98.63% of the population and neighboring countries.
+It is also an international broadcaster.
+Today, Qazaqstan is the largest media resource of the country, with broadcasts available for 98.63% of the local and international population.
 From 1 September 2011, Qazaqstan broadcast exclusively in the Kazakh language.
 From 2012, broadcasts are available in HD.

 Balapan

 Children's TV channel, Balapan, began broadcasting on 27 September 2010.
 It is the first children's television channel in Kazakhstan.
+It is the only children's television channel in the world to be also an international broadcaster.
 Broadcasts are available in HD on cable networks and also online via the official website of Balapan channel.

 Qazsport

 Qazsport is the first sports channel in Kazakhstan.
 It has greatly improved the availability of sports broadcasts for Kazakh audiences.
 It was officially launched on 1 July 2013.

 Abai TV

 The TV channel "Abai TV" went on the air in 2020.
 Its opening is timed to the 175th anniversary of the great Kazakh educator and poet Abai Qunanbaiuly.
 The Abai channel became the first niche cultural TV channel in Kazakhstan.
 Its main task is to promote and popularize the achievements of Kazakh culture.
 The TV channel broadcasts popular documentaries telling about the pearls of national and world art, masterpieces of literary and historical heritage of different peoples.
 The TV channel constantly shows premiere productions of Kazakhstani theaters, tells about famous figures of culture and art of Kazakhstan.
 The line of programs presented on the air of the Abai channel is designed for viewers of different age and social strata.